|

 discusses detailed research regarding Lottie Joplin,

-who Joplin "married" (likely in a common law
+who Joplin "married" (likely in a common law marriage)

-Scott Joplin Music Publishing Ltd, which published
+Music Publishing Ltd, which published Magnetic

-Magnetic Rag in 1914 (below).
-Lottie
+Rag in 1914 (below).

-survived Scott Joplin's death and continued to be
+Lottie survived Scott Joplin's death and

-copyrights in his compositions.
-Berlin discusses
+by renewing copyrights in his compositions.
+Berlin

-some of the litigation surrounding Joplin's estate
+discusses some of the litigation surrounding Joplin's

-in Chapter 13 of his book.
+estate in Chapter 13 of his book.

 - Joplin made contact with several new publishers in